001parthdev-code/Adaptive-Performance-Standard-Agent/README.md

 ## 9. Security Model

-PS begins from a simple assumption:
+APS begins from a simple assumption:

 > **Model output is untrusted data, not runtime authority.**